 -

-The Oireachtas Work Learning (OWL) programme is an unpaid applied learning, development and socialisation programme for young adults with an intellectual disability.
-It was launched by the Ceann Comhairle, Seán Ó Fearghaíl, T.D. in September 2018 on a pilot basis.
-The programme is based on the Supported Employment Model and aims to provide an applied learning experience to up to ten trainees in a busy work setting.
+The OWL training programme is an unpaid applied learning, development and socialisation programme for young adults with an intellectual disability.
+The programme is based on the European Union of Supported Employment model (EUSE) and aims to provide an applied learning experience to up to ten trainees in a busy work setting.

-The overall aim of the programme is in line with the Comprehensive Employment Strategy 2015-2024 and seeks to provide work sampling opportunities and alternative approaches to work for people with disabilities, to support them to develop the skills which will lead them to access paid employment in the open labour market.
-It also seeks to support Civil Service departments to meet their disability employment quotas of 6% by 2024.
-Following the first year of the programme, the Public Appointments Service (PAS) and the Department of Public Expenditure and Reform supported a confined recruitment competition for a number of clerical officer and catering positions.
-In September 2019, following participation in the confined recruitment competition, six trainees from the pilot programme commenced employment, two as clerical officers in PAS, two as clerical officers in the Houses of the Oireachtas Service, and two as catering assistants in the Houses of the Oireachtas Service.
+The overall aim of the OWL graduate programme is in line with the Comprehensive Employment Strategy 2015-2024 and seeks to provide work sampling opportunities and alternative approaches to work for people with disabilities.
+This will support them to develop the skills that will lead them to access paid employment in the open labour market.
+It also supports Civil Service Departments to meet their disability employment quotas of 6% by 2025.

-- How does my organisation become a placement site for the OWL programme?
+- How does my organisation get involved in the OWL graduate programme?

 -

-- What are the benefits to becoming a placement site?
+- What are the benefits to becoming an employer of an OWL graduate?

 -